tsums/jekyll-rmagick/README.md

 - If the image you specified doesn't exist, it will crash.
 If the image you specified isn't an image, it will crash.
 If you try to break it, it will crash.

 ### TODO
-- Parse target image types from configuration instead of hard-coding
 - Error Handling